DUNE/computing-basics-larsoft/index.md

 longitude: "-1"
 humandate: "2024"
 humantime: "asynchronous"
-startdate: "2024-05-20"
+startdate: "2025-09-01"
-enddate: "2024-12-01"
+enddate: "2025-12-01"
 instructor: ["Heidi Schellman","Dave Demuth","Michael Kirby","Steve Timm","Tom Junk","Ken Herner"]
 helper: ["mentor1", "mentor2"]
 email: ["schellmh@oregonstate.edu","dmdemuth@gmail.com","mkirby@bnl.gov","timm@fnal.gov","junk@fnal.gov","herner@fnal.gov"]
-collaborative_notes: "2024-05-24-dune"
+collaborative_notes: "2025-09-01-dune"
 eventbrite:
 ---

-This tutorial will teach you the basics of DUNE Computing.
+This tutorial will teach you the basics of using the LArSoft packages to reconstruct and simulate data.

 Instructors will engage students with hands-on lessons focused in three areas:

-0. Basics of logging on, getting accounts, disk spaces
+0. Review of Basics of logging on, getting accounts, disk spaces
-1. Data storage and management,
+1. Introduction to running LArSoft
-2. Introduction to LArSoft
+2. How to modify code
 3. How to find futher training materials for DUNE and HEP software